bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

   heat (dynamic fan control is another weakness of Linux).

-I'll stop writing about the driver problems now, because they affect so many thing.
+I'll stop writing about the driver problems now, because they affect so many things.
 Even my fairly advanced mouse is missing some functions in Linux.
 I'm not even mentioning the things like support for "Turbo Memory", Optimus, etc.